alexeibex/alexeibex.github.io/Contracts.md

 </details>

 - **Class Discussion**
+  - A promise was made, further exchange not to sue = forbearance
+    - ∆ may get a benefit to the promisor based on the agreement made in the promise
+      - **The court missed this issue that promisor would benefit from making the promise to π. **
   - Forbearance to not bring a suit was the inducement
   - Examine motive behind consideration
     - Valid RPP claim v.
 Invalid Claim (Extortion)